sirkhancision/Small-utilities/README.md

 >
 > `randomcase.c`: C program to randomize characters' case in a text file, or through stdin.
 >
-> `linux-ver.sh`: ZSH (or bash, but you'd need to include `#!/bin/bash` at the first line) script to notify you when a new Linux release gets uploaded to Github.
+> `linux-ver.sh`: Bash script to notify you when a new Linux release gets uploaded to Github.

+> `update-citra-nightly.sh`: Bash script to download the newest Citra Nightly linux release on Github.